-Staff will endeavour to support pupils with their learning and to promote success and independence.
+Staff will endeavour to support pupils with their learning and to promote high expectations, success and independence.

-To work closely with the Special Educational Needs and Disabilities (SEND) team to ensure that reasonable adjustments are made to enable all pupils to achieve to the best of their ability.
+To work closely with the Special Educational Needs and Disabilities (SEND) team to ensure that essential adjustments are made to enable all pupils to achieve to the best of their ability.

-The SENCo and teaching teams will carefully consider the individual requirements of ALL incoming pupils to ensure that any additional needs are met through reasonable adjustments.
+The SENCo and teaching teams will carefully consider the individual requirements of all incoming pupils to ensure that any additional needs are met through essential adjustments.